xXG0DLessXx/shapes-inc-telegram-bot/README.md

 GROUP_FREE_WILL_PROBABILITY=0.05 # 0.05 is 5%
 GROUP_FREE_WILL_CONTEXT_MESSAGES=5 # Number of recent messages within the topic/chat to consider

+# Optional: Sets whether each TOPIC/THREAD in a telegram group should be a separate chat history
+# Set to true for separate histories per topic, false for one history per group.
+SEPARATE_TOPIC_HISTORIES=true

 # Enable Tool Use
 ENABLE_TOOL_USE=true

 # Optional: Ignore messages older than bot startup time
 # IGNORE_OLD_MESSAGES_ON_STARTUP=false # Set to true to enable

+# Perchance user key for generate_anime_image tool
+# PERCHANCE_USER_KEY=your_perchance_user_key_here

 # Optional: Bing Image Creator Cookie (if you want to try /imagine)
 # BING_AUTH_COOKIE=your_bing_auth_cookie_here